-- 1. Incoming PhD Biology students - 2.
-Current PhD Biology students - 3.
-PhD students from other departments/programs (e.g. Chemistry, ENVS) whose primary advisor is Biology faculty - 4.
-Current and incoming Biology Master's students - Graduate students from other departments/programs whose primary advisor is not Biology faculty but is a member of the Institute of Ecology & Evolution, the Institute of Molecular Biology, the Institute of Neuroscience or the Oregon Institute of Marine Biology - 6.
-Graduate students from other departments
+- 1. Incoming PhD Biology students (OIMB) - 2.
+Current PhD Biology students (OIMB) - Current and incoming Biology Master's students (OIMB) - 4.
+Graduate students from other departments/programs whose primary advisor is not Biology faculty but is a member of the Institute of Ecology & Evolution, the Institute of Molecular

+Biology, the Institute of Neuroscience or the Oregon Institute of Marine Biology

+5. Graduate students from other departments